Sep

 • Google Calendar ICS

-*This activity is made possible in part by the voters of Minnesota through grants from the Lake Region Arts Council, thanks to a legislative appropriation from the Arts and Cultural Heritage fund.
+Artists on Main Street is a partnership between Springboard for the Arts and Rethos: Places Reimagined.
+The 2025 Artists on Main Street program is supported by West Central Initiative and is made possible by the voters of Minnesota through grants from the Lake Region Arts Council, thanks to a legislative appropriation from the arts and cultural heritage fund.

 View Event →